ioccc-src/winner/2024/README.md

 * [2024/cable1](cable1/index.html)

-This entry claims to be "_the world’s smallest LLM (large language model) inference engine_": running open-source model based on Meta’s LLaMA 2 with 7 billion parameters.
+This entry claims to be "_the world's smallest LLM (large language model) inference engine_": running open-source model based on Meta's LLaMA 2 with 7 billion parameters.
 After downloading the model via the [2024/cable1/get_model.sh](%%REPO_URL%%/2024/cable1/get_model.sh) script, we invite you explore this **ChatIOCCC** tool.
 While not super fast,